 Significantly, 93 per cent of the jobs promoted in the area were by locally owned companies, showing a marked increase of 211 per cent compared to last year.

 “Our support for these investments confirms our commitment to helping businesses in this area and will go a long way in ensuring a real and positive impact on our local economy.
-As well as the new jobs promoted which will be in place in the coming years, our support also ensured over 900 new jobs were actually created in Antrim & Newtownabbey District Council.”
+As well as the new jobs promoted which will be in place in the coming years, our support also ensured over 900 new jobs were actually created in Antrim & Newtownabbey Borough Council.”

 “As well as this strong in-year performance, across the four years of this Programme for Government period, we have helped secure £326 million of investment in the local economy and supported projects which will create 2,507 new jobs”, continued Moira.